University of Otago law exam upsets students over similarities to Christchurch killings

 "I should have realised that the scenario I presented was likely to cause distress, and I am deeply sorry."

-The University of Otago said it's Faculty of Law leadership team had move quickly to deal with the fallout from the exam question.
+The University of Otago said its Faculty of Law leadership team had moved quickly to deal with the fallout from the exam question.

-The faculty attracted headlines early last year when its camp for second-year law students came under scrutiny amid claims it typically involved excessive drinking, inappropriate behaviour by students and nudity.
+The university's students attracted headlines early last year when a camp for second-year law students came under scrutiny amid claims it typically involved excessive drinking, inappropriate behaviour by students and nudity.

+The camp was run by the Society of Otago University Law Students (Souls).

 An independent review - conducted by David Sims, of Downie Steward Lawyers - released in December found the law camp had been a "deeply disturbing and unpleasant" experience for some students.